MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Introduction

 In late 2017, one of us submitted a paper (Taylor 2018b) redescribing the sauropod dinosaur _Xenoposeidon_ and assigning it to the group Rebbachisauridae, based on the holotype and only specimen NHMUK PV R2095.
-Among the five diagnostic characters given for _Xenoposeidon_ was #2, "Neural arch slopes anteriorly 30°–35° relative to the vertical" (Taylor 2018b:5).
+Among the five diagnostic characters given for _Xenoposeidon_ was #2, “Neural arch slopes anteriorly 30°–35° relative to the vertical” (Taylor 2018b:5).
 In a helpful and detailed peer review, Phil Mannion (XXX Mannion 2018a) commented:

 > The strong anterior slant of the neural arch appears to be dependent on how you've chosen to orientate the vertebra, but there doesn't appear to be any need to orientate it in this way.